1967 Newark riots: Inciting incident

+The officers beat and arrested Smith and later took him to the 4th Police Precinct and charged him with assaulting the officers and making insulting remarks.

-Smith was driving on a revoked license at the time of his arrest, which was a factor.
-During the week of July 10, he was involved in eight car accidents and the police considered him to be someone who was hazardous.
-Smith was desperate for money and continued to do his work as a cab driver despite his license being revoked.
-He was originally from the Southern US and was a trumpet player there.
-After damaging his front two teeth he had moved to Newark to help pay his dental expenses.
+Smith was originally from the South, where he was a trumpet player but had moved to Newark to help pay for his expenses.
 Smith got a job at a local taxi company, renting himself a one-room apartment in the Ironbound District along with a yellow taxi cab for $16.50 per day.
-During the night he was arrested, there were not many other riders on the street.

-Residents of Hayes Homes, a large public housing project, saw an incapacitated Smith being dragged into the precinct, and a rumor was started that he had been beaten to death while in police custody.
-The rumor spread quickly, and a large crowd soon formed outside the precinct.
-At this point, accounts vary, with some saying that the crowd threw rocks through the precinct windows and police then rushed outside wearing hard hats and carrying clubs.
-Others say that police rushed out of their station first to confront the crowd, and then they began to throw bricks, bottles, and rocks.
+Residents of the Hayes Homes, a large public housing project, saw an incapacitated Smith being dragged into the precinct.
+Rumors that he had been beaten to death while in police custody began to spread, and a large crowd soon formed outside the precinct.

+Accounts of the next moments vary.
+Some say that the crowd threw rocks through the precinct windows and police then rushed outside wearing riot helmets and carrying clubs.

+Others say that police rushed out of their station first to confront the crowd, and were met with bricks, bottles, and rocks.